-I’d like to direct sow pumpkins and squash and cucumbers, too, as I say, but the chipmunks….
-And with the greens, there’s a tradeoff some years to direct-sowing, especially for me with the leafy brassicas (the kale and collards), which can coincide sometimes with an upsurge in flea beetles, who eat tiny holes in things (they love arugula, too).
-Sometimes starting the plants indoors can outsmart the flea beetles, but growing them under a floating row cover will help, too.
-I never start peas or beans indoors; the rest I sometimes do, again, to cope with pests.
+I prefer to direct sow pumpkins and squash and cucumbers, too, as I say, but the chipmunks….
+With the greens, there’s a tradeoff some years to direct-sowing, too, especially with kale and collards, which some years can bump into an upsurge in flea beetles, who eat tiny holes in things (they love arugula, too).
+Sometimes starting the plants indoors can outsmart the flea beetles, but growing them under a floating row cover will help, too, and the chipmunks steal fewer seeds when I cover my cucurbit seedings.

 To make things easy, I fit any annual flowers into one or the other indoor-sowing group, starting things like calendula with the early vegetables and real summer things like zinnias, marigolds and cosmos with the tomatoes.
 You can also direct-sow all these easy flowers.
-Basil and parsley, two other staples, fit into the system, parsley with the early stuff, basil with the later.
+Basil and parsley, two other staples, fit into the system, parsley with the early stuff; basil with the later.

-There will be experts who disagree with this gross lumping scheme of mine, saying eggplants actually need a week longer indoors than tomatoes and go outdoors a week later, for instance.
+There will be experts who disagree with this gross lumping scheme, saying eggplants actually need a week longer indoors than tomatoes and go outdoors a week later, for instance.
 They’re probably right, in the best of worlds.

-The key to growing healthy transplants is light.
-No, a windowsill just won’t do.
-Invest in a set of inexpensive shop lights at the home-building center, and fluorescent tubes to go in them.
-Special plant grow bulbs are a bit more expensive but evolving as is all light-bulb technology today.
+Special plant grow bulbs like my T-5 hood holds are a bit more expensive than a set of inexpensive shop lights at the home-building center, but the T-5 tubes are efficient, with far more output.
 If you use the typical hardware store fare, get ones marked daylight, or one cool white and one warm white tube per hood to balance the light color.

 The relationship of the plants and lights must be a close one, meaning up close—never more than a few inches apart.
 This requires that either the lamp or the seedlings have to move as the plants grow.
 Suspend the lights on S-hooks and chains, or plan to prop up the flats at first with several boards, and remove one at a time to accommodate increase size of the youngsters.

 Temperature also affects how seedlings germinate and grow, and not surprisingly the heat-loving plants like peppers, eggplants, tomatoes do best when the temperature’s warmer; the cool-season stuff does just fine a bit cooler.
-Plan to have your lights on 14 hours a day (a household plug-in timer, under $10, helps eliminate remembering the schedule).
+Plan to have your lights on 12-14 hours a day (a household plug-in timer, under $10, helps eliminate remembering the schedule).

 Always use fresh, sterile medium.
 Purchase a mix marked for starting seeds, not just any potting medium.
 Often, these will be marked as a “soilless mix,” meaning they are made up of ingredients other than soil—things like milled sphagnum moss, peat, vermiculite, or perlite.

-I usually sow a couple of seeds in each cell, because not everything germinates (though most, in fact, do if the seed is fresh and the conditions are right).
-If two emerge, wait until they get their first set of true leaves (not the first ones, called seed leaves, that all look basically the same, but the ones that start to have the character of the specific plant.
+I usually sow a couple of seeds in each cell, because not everything germinates–though most, in fact, do if the seed is fresh and the conditions are right.
+If two emerge, wait until they get their first set of true leaves (not the first ones, called seed leaves, that all look basically the same, but the ones that start to have the character of the specific plant).
 Then use a small scissor to snip off the weaker of the two right at the base.
 Pulling it may dislodge the one you intend to keep.

 The main thing: stick to the system of when to start what; don’t jump the gun no matter how tired of winter you’re feeling.
 Bigger tomato plants aren’t better; small, stout 4-inch seedlings or thereabouts are what you’re aiming for, wider than they are high, not ones that have been in their cells so long they’re actually trying to stretch up to the light, or flower in their cells.
 Patience is a virtue in this gardening game.
 Patience.